EinfachEli08/3DSCraft/README.md

     * More people I forgot about, even though I extended this list multiple times
 * Tommaso Checchi, for his [culling algorithm](https://tomcc.github.io/2014/08/31/visibility-1.html), orginally developed for the use in MC PE
 * Of course all other MC devs, how could I forget them?
-* All people who worked on the libraries Craftus is depending on(see the dependencies folder)
+* All people who worked on the libraries Craftus is depending on(see the lib folder)